Rob-Gorman/message_consumer/README.md

+# Queue Worker

 This is a message consumer for messages that indicate endpoints to which to make requests.
-I initially implemented a direct-to-redis connection, and then decided on a gRPC streaming API instead.

 The queue implementation must satisfy the `MessageConsumer` interface: